2022 World Snooker Championship: Third qualification round

-The third round of qualifying featured players seeded 17–48 against the second-round winners.
+The third round of qualifying featured players seeded from 17 to 48 against the second-round winners.
 Five amateur players reached this stage: James Cahill, Liam Davies, David Lilley, Daniel Wells, and Michael White.
 Michael White defeated Mark King 6–1.
 Lilley, the reigning World Seniors Champion, defeated Kurt Maflin by the same score, which meant Maflin lost his place on the tour.
 The other amateurs did not progress.
 Dale received a walkover due to Liang's suspension, while Taylor achieved a surprise 6–4 win over 2013 semi-finalist and number 17 seed Ricky Walden, who had narrowly missed qualifying automatically for the Crucible after a semi-final loss in the Gibraltar Open.
 Scott Donaldson reached the last qualifying round by defeating Li Hang 6–5 on the final black ball, and Ashley Hugill came from 2–5 behind to defeat Martin Gould 6–5, despite suffering from food poisoning during the match.

 Stephen Maguire, a semi-finalist in 2007 and 2012, played in the qualifiers for the first time since 2018 after falling to number 40 in the world rankings.
 He defeated Zhang Anda 6–3.
 Ding Junhui, the 2016 runner-up, played in the qualifiers after falling to 29th in the world rankings.
 He defeated his compatriot Tian Pengfei 6–4.
 David Gilbert, a 2019 semi-finalist, defeated McLeod 6–1, and Chris Wakelin defeated the European Masters champion Fan Zhengyi in a deciding frame.
 Kleckers lost his place on the tour after Matthew Selt beat him in a deciding frame; Michael Holt also lost his tour card following a 3–6 defeat to Tom Ford.
 Un-Nooh ensured that he would stay on the tour by defeating Jak Jones in a decider.

 The 2006 champion Graeme Dott made a maximum break in the sixth frame of his 6–1 victory over Pang Junxu.
 His second maximum in professional competition, it came 23 years after his first at the 1999 British Open.
 It was the fifth time a maximum had been made in World Championship qualifying.
-Hossain Vafaei whitewashed Simon Lichtenberg 6–0 to reach the final qualifying round for the third time, and Jamie Clarke also secured a whitewash victory over 2019 semi-finalist Gary Wilson.
+Hossein Vafaei whitewashed Simon Lichtenberg 6–0 to reach the final qualifying round for the third time, and Jamie Clarke also secured a whitewash victory over 2019 semi-finalist Gary Wilson.
 The 2008 and 2012 runner-up Ali Carter defeated Gao Yang 6–4, and Stevens defeated Sam Craigie 6–1.
 The Welsh Open champion Joe Perry lost 3–6 to Jackson Page, who had regained his tour card through Q School after losing it the previous season.